ChengzhiZhao/ChengzhiZhao.github.io/_posts/2019-12-10-mint-mobile-15-dollar-worth-it.md

 ---
-title: "Mint Mobile: Curious About getting a wireless plan for $15/month?
+title: "Mint Mobile: Curious about getting a wireless plan for $15/month?
 Let's review!"
 last_modified_at: 2019-12-10T16:20:02-05:00
 categories:
   - Reviews